guiferreira/redeagle_new/README.md

+## RedEagle New

+  This package will provide an installer for Phoenix and React projects using Docker.

-## mix redeagle.new
+  ## Installation

-Provides `redeagle.new` installer as an archive.

-To install from Hex, run:

       $ mix archive.install hex redeagle_new

-To build and install it locally, ensure any previous archive versions are removed:

-    $ mix archive.uninstall redeagle_new

   ## Creating a project with Phoenix + React + Docker:

       $ mix redeagle.new my_app